o-messai/3D-PCQA/README.md

-# Activating Frequency and ViT for 3D Point Cloud Quality Assessment Without Reference IEEE ICIP 2023 Conference. </br>
+# Activating Frequency and ViT for 3D Point Cloud Quality Assessment Without Reference.
+IEEE ICIP 2023 Conference. </br>
 ## 3D-PCQA </br>

 This is the implemntation for the paper above.